hrfee/jellyfin-accounts/README.md

 # ![jellyfin-accounts](https://raw.githubusercontent.com/hrfee/jellyfin-accounts/bs5/images/jellyfin-accounts-banner-wide.svg)

+#### 👀 ➡️: Have a look at [jfa-go](https://github.com/hrfee/jfa-go), an attempted rewrite in Go.
+Identical look and features but might be faster.

 A basic account management system for [Jellyfin](https://github.com/jellyfin/jellyfin).
 * Provides a web interface for creating/sending invites
 * Sends out emails when a user requests a password reset